kimyh4306/kimyh4306.github.com/_posts/2019-06-29-Morse_Theory.md

 layout: post
 title: Morse Theory Notes
 category: Differential Topology
-description: These are some notes on Morse Theory I prepared for a seminar talk
+description: These are some notes on Morse Theory I prepared for the Mung seminar talk
 ---

 Here are the notes I prepared for the Mung Seminar.